akzseingar/agnieszka.si/content/portfolio/orange.md

 Refreshed visual identity for data mining program.
 <!--more-->

-Orange is an open source data visualization program.
-The idea was to have playfull and yet precisely descriptive illustrations.
-I've refreshed old logotype and mascot, made explanatory illustrations, designed the web page, business cards, posters, T-shirts and made an animation for tutorial videos.
+Orange is an open source data mining and data visualization program, which was developed by Biolab at the Faculty of Computer and Information Science in Ljubljana.
+The specialty of Orange is that the interface  is super friendly and anyone can use it without knowing how to code.
+As they say at Biolab: "Orange.
+Fruitful and fun!"
+Visually we wanted to show their philosophy through colorful, playful and yet precisely descriptive illustrations, where the main character Orange (the fruit) explains how Orange (the program) works.
+I've refreshed the old logotype and mascot, made explanatory illustrations, designed the web page, business cards, posters, T-shirts and made an animation for their tutorials on You tube.

 Project web page: https://orange.biolab.si